-If you are at least age 55, you can elect to retire before your NRD.
+If you are at least age 55, you can elect to retire before age 62 and before you have completed 30 years of credited Benefit Service.
 This is called early retirement.
-You can start to receive your benefit as soon as your employment terminates or at a later date that is on or before your NRD.
+You can start to receive your benefit as soon as your employment terminates or at a later date that is on or before your Normal Retirement Date.

 If you take your early retirement benefit as an annuity, your payments will be reduced.
-Looking backwards from your NRD to the benefit start date you select, the reductions are:
+Looking backwards from your Normal Retirement Date to the benefit start date you select, the reductions are:

-- 1/15 for each of the five years immediately preceding your NRD; - 1/30 for each additional year by which your benefit start date precedes your NRD; and - Actuarially for each additional year by which your benefit start date precedes your 55th birthday based on mortality tables and interest factors.
+- 1/15 for each of the first five years immediately preceding age 62, - 1/30 for each additional year by which your benefit start date precedes age 62; and

+• Actuarially for each additional year by which your benefit start date precedes your 55th birthday based on mortality tables and interest factors.